What Are Adaptation Of Sea Turtle:

 Flipper Adaptations:

 Sea turtles have modified their forelimbs into long, paddle-like flippers, which serve multiple purposes.
-These flippers provide the necessary propulsion for swimming and enable sea turtles to achieve impressive speeds in the water.
-Additionally, their hind limbs have adapted into powerful flippers, aiding in steering and maintaining stability while swimming.
+These flippers provide the necessary push for swimming and enable sea turtles to achieve impressive speeds in the water.
+Additionally, their hind limbs have adapted into powerful flippers which helps in in navigate and maintaining stability while swimming.

 Breath-Holding Ability: